kolide/launcher/docs/package-builder.md

 Targets can be specificity as a _platform-init-packaging_ triple.

+To display the list of support targets, invoke `package-builder list-targets`

 #### Docker Temp Directories

 Packaging for linux used `fpm` via a docker container.
 This operates